Tom Brown (engineer): B-mode scanner

 Brown approached deputy chairman Bill Slater who sent Brown to see Bill Halliday, the company's chief research scientist for an opinion on building the machine.
 After Brown delivered his spiel to Halliday it was several months before Brown received a reply in the form of a memo which stated that £500 had been allocated by Smiths for the development and that Brown was able to spend half a day per week working with Donald.

 The new B-mode scanner was also known by the name Bed-Table Scanner and was built out of an amalgamation of medical and industrial parts.
 Brown managed to scrounge an older Mark IV flaw detector in Glasgow along with a 6-inch electrostatically-deflected Cathode-ray tube taken from the company stores in Glasgow.
-From the companies Barkingside R&D department, Brown found a experimental weld-testing machine.
+From the companies Barkingside R&D department, Brown found an experimental weld-testing machine.
 Both these machines were cannibalised for parts.
 To measure the position of the transducer, Brown selected an 'X-Y' orthogonal measuring frame system.
 This was measured in place by a sine/cosine potentiometer that was used to calculate the position of the transducer from the angle of its rotations.
 This was an exceedingly expensive piece of electronic equipment and was more than their £500 budget.
 However, Brown managed to scrounge a damaged component and repair it.
 The machine was built on top an old hospital bed and made extensive use of Meccano chains and sprockets.
 By late 1957 the first contact B-mode scanner was constructed and in clinical use by that year.

 The design was patented by Kelvin & Hughes in 1957 with Brown being named the inventor with commercial rights assigned to the company.
 In a landmark paper in June 1958, published by Donald, McVicar and Brown in The Lancet, they discussed the development of the A-mode scanner and decisions that led up to the B-mode scanner.
 Although the images described in the paper were very crude, they were the first successful application of obstetric ultrasound.

 In 1961 Kelvin Hughes merged with Smiths Industries.
 In 1963, Brown became director of the medical ultrasonics department in Glasgow after Alex Rankin died.
 In 1964 the Glasgow operation of Kelvin Hughes was the subject of a takeover bid by the aviation division of Smiths Industries. with the factory at Hillington being eventually closed in 1966, when Smiths pulled out of Scotland.
 The design the group created was gradually evolved by them before it was transferred to Smith Industrials of England where it was improved by Brown, to become a commercial product known as the Diasonograph.